darcy-roper/CG_quota/README.md

 Also check you have installed selenium to run the webdriver:
 - use pip to install selenium

-As noted in issues you will have to edit file save/print paths and folder names of stored txt files for the program to run without errors (because I am yet to discover how to run a python script that identifies a local device username then determines subsequent folder pathways...?)
+As noted in issues you will have to edit file save/print paths and folder names of stored txt files for the program to run without errors

 P.S.
 I apologise in advance if anything is unclear.
 I've never worked on any collaborative projects before having only completed introductory programming courses at uni as electives for a bit of fun.